Ratarekko/SelfAssessment/Skills/Programming.md

   - Coroutine
 - Data structures
   - Array: 🖐️ used
-  - Structure
+  - Structure: 🖐️ used
   - Record
   - Enum
   - Instance
-  - Object: 🎓 known
+  - Object: 🖐️ used
-  - Collection: 🎓 known
+  - Collection: 🖐️ used
-  - Set: 🎓 known
+  - Set: 🖐️ used
   - Hash table: 🎓 known
-  - Linked list
+  - Linked list: 🖐️ used
-  - Doubly list
+  - Doubly list: 🎓 known
-  - Unrolled list
+  - Unrolled list: 🎓 known
-  - Circular list
+  - Circular list: 🎓 known
-  - Queue
+  - Queue: 🖐️ used
-  - Stack
+  - Stack: 🖐️ used
-  - Deque
+  - Deque: 🖐️ used
-  - Tree
+  - Tree: 🖐️ used
-  - Graph
+  - Graph: 🖐️ used
-  - Iterator
+  - Iterator: 🖐️ used
   - Mutable state: 👂 heard
   - Immutable state: 👂 heard
-  - Serialization
+  - Serialization: 🖐️ used
-  - String parsing
+  - String parsing: 🖐️ used
-  - JSON
+  - JSON: 🖐️ used
   - JSON5
   - YAML
 - Networking
-  - DNS
+  - DNS: 🎓 known
   - CDN
   - CORS
-  - IPv4
+  - IPv4: 🖐️ used
-  - IPv6
+  - IPv6: 🖐️ used
-  - NAT
+  - NAT: 🖐️ used
-  - URL
+  - URL: 🎓 known
   - URN
   - URI
 - Process and tools
   - Compiler: 🖐️ used
-  - Just-in-time compilation
+  - Just-in-time compilation: 👂 heard
-  - Ahead-of-time compilation
+  - Ahead-of-time compilation: 👂 heard
   - Transpiler: 🎓 known
   - Linter: 🖐️ used
   - Polyfill: 👂 heard
-  - Interpreter
+  - Interpreter: 👂 heard
   - Linker
   - Dynamic linking
   - Static linking
-  - Runtime
+  - Runtime: 👂 heard
-  - Virtual machine
+  - Virtual machine: 👂 heard
   - Register-based VM
   - Stack-based VM
   - Containerization
   - Debugger: 🖐️ used
   - Tracing
-  - Garbage collection
+  - Garbage collection: 👂 heard
   - Refactoring: 🖐️ used
-  - Code review: 🎓 known
+  - Code review: 🖐️ used
   - Exception: 🖐️ used
   - Unittesting: 🖐️ used
   - git: 🖐️ used
   - Github: 🖐️ used
-  - Docker
+  - Docker: 👂 heard
   - Kubernetes
   - GCC
   - LLVM